-The components in the technical provisions relating to discounted projected cash flows and risk margin are based on assumptions and therefore inevitably contain some uncertainty in relation to the extent to which future actual experience may differ from the best estimate assumptions.
-However these components amount to less than 0.2% of the total technical provisions, since the primary component of the technical provisions is the bid value of policyholder units.
+The components in the technical provisions relating to discounted projected cashflows and risk margin are based on assumptions and therefore inevitably contain some uncertainty in relation to the extent to which future actual experience may differ from the assumptions.
+However these components amount to only 0.2% of the total technical provisions, since the primary component of the technical provisions is the bid value of policyholder units.